StackVista/stackstate-docs/develop/developer-guides/agent_check/how_to_develop_agent_checks.md

 ### Sending Events

 Events can be submitted using the `self.event()` function in the `AgentCheck` interface.
-Events data is stored in the `StackState Generic Events` data source that can be mapped to an event telemetry stream on a component in StackState:
+Events data is stored in the `StackState Generic Events` data source that can be mapped to a log telemetry stream on a component in StackState:

 ![EventsStream](../../../.gitbook/assets/genericevents.png)